Method ringing: "Performances"

 A short composition, lasting perhaps only a few hundred changes, is called a touch, which got its name from the 16th-century expression a "touch" of music, meaning "a brief piece of instrumental music".; However many ringers look forward to the greater challenge of a quarter peal (about 1,250 changes) or a peal (about 5,000 changes), which is referred to as a "Performance".

 This number derives from the great 17th-century quest to ring a full extent on seven bells; 7 factorial is 5,040.
-Sturdier bellframes and more clearly understood methods make the task easier today, but a peal still needs about 3 hours of labour and concentration.
+Sturdier bell frames and more clearly understood methods make the task easier today, but a peal still needs about 3 hours of labor and concentration.

 Most ringers follow the definition of a peal as regulated by the Central Council.
 This requires a minimum of only 5,000 changes where major or a higher stage is being rung, but demands at least the full 5,040 changes on lower stages.
 For triples, this ensures at least a full extent; for lower stages a full extent falls well short of the goal and ringers must complete several full extents to reach 5,040 (working out mathematically to at least 7 extents on six bells, at least 42 on five, or at least 210 on four; three-bell peals are not recognised by the Central Council).

 To qualify as a peal, the ringing must meet a number of other key criteria.
 Among other things, each bell must be rung continuously by the same person; a ringing band cannot swap in a person to give ringers an occasional break.
 Likewise the ringing must be done entirely from memory; ringers cannot consult the method's blue line nor can the conductor (who must be one of the ringers) have a written reminder of the composition.

 More commonly rung is the quarter peal, typically consisting of 1,260 changes and typically taking 45 minutes to ring.
 Half peals are more rarely rung, but have been known.
 One example is in Buckfast Abbey in Devon, where there are two half peal boards.